intel/gbs/docs/GBS.rst

 5. Use `--overwrite` to trigger a rebuild.

-If you have already built before, and want to rebuild, `--overwrite` should be specified, or the packages will be skipped to be built
+If you have already built before, and want to rebuild, `--overwrite` should be specified, or the packages will be skipped.

 ::